oracle/pgql-lang/README.md

  - PGQL website: [http://pgql-lang.org/](http://pgql-lang.org/)
  - Latest specification: [http://pgql-lang.org/spec/1.1/](http://pgql-lang.org/spec/1.1/).

-## Master branch
+## PGQL Parser and Static Query Validator

 The 'master' branch of this reposistory contains a parser for PGQL with the following features:

  - Easy-to-understand IR: Given a query string, the parser returns an easy-to-understand intermedidate representation (IR) of the query as a set of Java objects
     - see [__GraphQuery.java__](graph-query-ir/src/main/java/oracle/pgql/lang/ir/GraphQuery.java))
- - Error messages: the parser has __state-of-the-art static error message indication__, taking into account semantic information such as already-defined vertices and edges

-   Example 1:
+ - Query validation: built-in to the parser is a static query validator that provides meaningful caret-style (e.g. `^^^`) error messages:

+   _Example 1_

    ```sql
    SELECT n.name, o.name
      FROM g
     MATCH (n) -[e]-> (m)
    ```

-   ==>

    ```
    Error(s) in line 1: